 - Pack comfortable shoes if the seas get rough you will want to have a pair of comfortable shoes to walk the deck.

 - Pack a sweater each.
-Even if you are going to a hot climate, nights on the water get chilly and gift shops on board can get pricey.
+Even if you are going to a hot climate, nights on the water get chilly.

-- Pick your dining options in advance with your travel agent, having to wait to talk to the restaurant manager can be time consuming and bothersome on your first day!
+- Make dining reservations with your travel agent, having to wait to talk to the restaurant manager can be time consuming and bothersome on your first day!
+Also, ask your travel agent if they can put in special requests for an extra romantic or secluded table - it is your honeymoon after all.

-- Let the ship know if you have a special occasion, honeymoon, birthday or anniversary they love to surprise you with special treatment!
+- Let the ship know about your special occasion (ummm hello - newlyweds!!!)
+They love to surprise you with special treatment!

 - Pack a little bag to bring your personal items to the pool or to the beach and off the ship inside the ports of call.

-- If you are going to explore the ports of call on your own and not go through the cruise company, be sure to use a reputable company.
+- If you are going to explore the ports of call on your own and not go through the cruise ship, be sure to use a reputable company.
 You need to leave extra time to make it back to the boat.
-They will not wait for you and you should know that when you go on a ship excursion they will NEVER leave you behind.
+They will not wait for you and you should know that when you book an excursion through the ship, they will NEVER leave you behind.

 - Check your on board account several times during the stay, things like beverages and shopping add up quick!
-Don’t be shocked on the last day.
+You don't want a hefty bill at the end of your honeymoon to be a horrible surprise.

 - Be sure to hit the captains dinner, most ships offer a complimentary cocktail party and it is always fun to mingle.